 Minister of Justice and Solicitor General

 Kathleen Ganley was elected to the Legislative Assembly of Alberta, representing the constituency of Calgary-Buffalo, on May 5, 2015.
-She was appointed Minister of Justice and Solicitor General and Minister of Aboriginal Relations on May 24, 2015.
+She currently serves as Minister of Justice and Solicitor General.

 Prior to serving with the Legislative Assembly, Ms. Ganley worked with a private law firm as an associate, specializing in labour, employment and human rights law.
 Previous to this, she articled with the Provincial Court of Alberta from June 2011 to March 2012.